percona/portal-doc/docs/create-manage-organizations.md

 1. Log in to [Percona Platform](https://portal.percona.com).
 2. Click **Organization** tab on the left side menu.
 3. On the **Members** tab, click the **Invite Member** button.
-4. Enter one or more email addresses for the team member you want to invite, and select a role.
+4. Enter the email address of the user you want to invite, and select a role.
 5. Click **Add another user** if you want to invite more than one user.
 You can send up to ten invitations at a time.
 If you need to invite more users, send out the current invitations, then click **Invite Members** again.
 This reopens the invitation form where you can bulk-invite another ten users.
 6. Click **Invite** to send the invitations for joining your organization.